Chris Bahr: Personal life

 Bahr holds an annual Chris Bahr Kicking Camp, a 3-day clinic for student in grades 7–12 at Franklin & Marshall College in Lancaster, Pennsylvania.

 After his NFL career, Bahr graduated from Southwestern Law School and practiced law in California and Pennsylvania until 1999 when his license was suspended for failing to pay bar fees.
 He is currently a financial consultant, managing assets for professional athletes for ProVest Management Group in Columbus, Ohio.
-He lives in Boalsburg, Pennsylvania with his wife Eve, a corporate attorney, and their two children.

-Bahr's son, C.J., is the placekicker for Slippery Rock University.
+He lives in Boalsburg, Pennsylvania with his wife Eve, a corporate attorney.
+Bahr's son, C.J., was the placekicker for the Slippery Rock.
+His other son, Dieter, was a midfielder for the Delaware Fightin' Blue Hens.